aaronparker/aaronparker.github.io/_posts/2023-04-20-microsoft-365-apps-packager.md

 & "E:\project\m365apps\scripts\Create-Win32App.ps1" @params
 ```

-### Usage via App Registration
+#### Usage via App Registration

-Use `New-Microsoft365AppsPackage.ps1` to create a new package by passing credentials to an Azure AD app registration that has rights to import applications into Microsoft Intune.
-This approach can be modified for use within a [GitHub workflow](https://docs.github.com/en/actions/using-workflows):
+Use `New-Microsoft365AppsPackage.ps1` to create a new package by passing credentials to an Azure AD app registration (see below) that has rights to import applications into Microsoft Intune:

 ```powershell
 $params = @{